Email list segmentation & subscriber groups

 Is there a way to test dynamic subscriber groups?

 Yes.
 You can see the test feature below the workspace area, where you create the subscriber group.
 Search for a subscriber in the search box, for whom you know, whether he or she fulfills the criteria.

 In our example the subscriber is a regular customer and bought the product XY.

 The criterion subscriber is in "regular customers" is true and therefor green.

 But the subscriber doesn't match the criterion subscriber is NOT in "buyers product XY", as you can see, because it is colored red.

 Can a subscriber be part of static as well as of dynamic subscriber groups?

 Yes, you can assign each subscriber to any number of subscriber groups.
 This doesn't mean that the subscriber exists multiple times in the system, he or she is only assigned to various email lists.

 Easily identify the groups a subscriber is part of.
-Switch to Subscribers / Subscribers, choose the person from the list and "edit" the subscriber.
-Now go to the tab "Properties".
-Click on the button "Load subscriber groups" at the bottom of the page to see a list of all relevant subscriber groups.
+Switch to Subscribers, choose the person from the list and "edit" the subscriber.
+Now go to the section "Actions".
+Click on the button "Determine groups" to see a list of all relevant subscriber groups.